 - Organizations may not resubmit a proposal for a project previously funded or declined by the Community Foundation unless given permission to do so by the Program Officer.

-- If invited to apply, full applications will be due on Friday, August 16, 2019
+- If invited to apply, full application will be due Wednesday, September 21st, 2022

 Who May Qualify